WangLab-SCSIO/Prophage_Tracer/README.md

 Prophage Tracer: Precisely tracing prophages in prokaryotic genomes using overlapping split-read alignment.
 Based on our analysis, in order to detect prophages with low excision rate, 100–1000× sequencing depth for a genome is recommended.
 At this range of sequencing depth, Prophage Tracer can detect the hidden prophages with excision rates (attB/gyrB) > $10^-3$ and/or replication (attP/gyrB) > $10^-3$ in host genomes.
+#### It should be noted that some users reported that blast+ 2.16.0 on Ubuntu may generate error and exit the shell script when using makeblastdb.
+However, this bulit DB is ok for downstream command.
+Therefore, I have updated the shell script to ignore this error message and continue with the following command.
+I also suggest to install blast+ 2.6.0 as mentioned in "System and software requirements".